mia-platform/documentation/docs/development_suite/identity-and-access-management/overview.md

 ## Managing Users, Groups and Service Accounts

-Besides the Identities section, there are three other specific management portals, one for each type of identity: these pages provide specific governance tools based on the nature of the identity, be it a user, a group or a service account.
+Besides the Identities section, there are three other specific management portals, one for each identity type: these pages provide specific governance tools based on the nature of the identity, be it a user, a group or a service account.
 From each portal you will be able to add and delete those identities, and to perform different actions based on the characteristics of each type of identity.

 The **Users** section is designed to view all user accounts of the Company, providing a way to add new ones or to completely remove access to the Company for existing ones.